Criminal Justice (CRIJ)

 CRIJ 5392.
 Survey Of Research Methods.
 3 Hours.

-The theory and application of social science research techniques and designs, with a focus on the interpretation and use of research findings.
+Students examine the theory and application of social science research techniques and designs, with a focus on the interpretation and use of research findings.
 Students who have not completed an introductory course in research methods within the past five years must take CRIJ 3378 as a prerequisite.

 CRIJ 5393.
 Legl Aspects Criminal Just Sys.
 3 Hours.